 In at least eight additional states the election process, including pre- and post-election procedures as well as polling sites on Election Day are open to the public.
 These include: Massachusetts, Nevada, New Hampshire, Rhode Island, South Carolina, Vermont, Washington and Wisconsin.
 If the process is open to the public, this typically includes international observers as well.
 Many of these states specify that the public must stay a certain distance away from voters and ballot boxes, or that they must stay behind a guard rail while observing.

 There are additional states whose statutes allow the public to access other aspects of the process, such as the testing of voting machines prior to an election or the counting processes after an election, but access to observing at polling sites on Election Day is more restricted.
 See the map on NCSL’s webpage on Policies for Election Observers for additional information.

 States that have allowed international observers in practice

 Since it is not common for international election observation to be explicitly permitted in statute or administrative rule, state and local election officials often consider permitting international observers on a case by case basis.

-In 2016, Eighteen states have permitted (or would likely permit) international election observers in practice, even though there is no formal statutory guidance: Arkansas, Colorado, Delaware, Georgia, Idaho, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Montana, Nebraska, New Jersey, New York, North Carolina, Oregon, Utah and West Virginia.
+Twenty-three states have permitted international election observers in the past in practice, even though there is no formal statutory guidance: Arkansas, Colorado, Delaware, Georgia, Idaho, Illinois, Iowa, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Montana, Nebraska, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Utah and West Virginia.
 Depending on the state, international observers could request access through the state election office, or county election offices, or both.
 Access may be granted on a case by case basis.

 Some states or counties that have permitted international observers in the past may not continue to do so in the future, and jurisdictions that have prohibited observers in the past may reconsider at a future date as well.